Our relaxed performances are dementia-friendly.

-Dementia-friendly performances are tailored for people with dementia and their families or carers, so that they can enjoy live performance in an environment that is comfortable and supportive.
+Dementia-friendly and relaxed performances are tailored for people with dementia and their families or carers, so that they can enjoy live performance in an environment that is comfortable and supportive.

 Upcoming performances